-The District used up to the federal restricted rate of 1.82%.
-The District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+The school district used the federal restricted rate of 4.57%

+The school district has not elected to use the 10% de minimus indirect cost rate allowed under Uniform Guidance.

 ABOUT THE STATE AUDITOR'S OFFICE

 The State Auditor's Office is established in the state's Constitution and is part of the executive branch of state government.
 The State Auditor is elected by the citizens of Washington and serves four-year terms.